INTRODUCTION TO SYMBOLISM

 Exploring together some of the key themes, artists’ interpretations and achievements stemming from this 19th century movement, to expand our own understanding and expression in own figurative visual language.
 Using art history to inform studio activities, this will be a fun and creative journey aimed at broadening your imagination and practice as a beginner or improver.

-During the course, we will look at some of the work of key Symbolist artists from 19th century, looking at pioneering Symbolist artists, before taking a broader look at their influences in art and culture.
-Examples include the elementary use of the symbol in the works of Henri Matisse, and the notable themes of sexuality, mythology and death in the works of Gustav Klimt, Dali and Munch.
+During the course, we will look at some of the work of key Symbolist artists from 19th century to present day, including the elementary use of the symbol in the works of Henri Matisse, and the notable themes of sexuality, mythology and death in the works of Gustav Klimt, Dali and Munch.
 Students will also look at symbolism in the work of contemporary artists including Banksy and Anish Kapoor.

 We will look at some the different ways the use of colour, objects, flowers or even animals convey a message or meaning in the figurative language of drawing and painting.